i582/phpstats/README.md

    1. for the classes;
    2. for namespaces;
 4. Lack of Cohesion in Methods for classes;
-5. Lack of Cohesion in Methods 4 for classes.
+5. Lack of Cohesion in Methods 4 for classes;
+6. Cyclomatic Complexity.

 #### Graph output (Graphviz format)